TeachMeTW/WhoIntedMe/README.md

 `poetry run npm start`

+Once node_modules folder has been created you can run "poetry run npm start" anytime to launch the app

-# To set
+# To load docker

 `docker build -t whointedme .`

 `docker run -p 8000:8000 whointedme`

-Once node_modules folder has been created you can run "poetry run npm start" anytime to launch the app